beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

   just read.
 Formulating your thoughts really helps, so talking and explaining to others is another big plus.
 - Focus on "process" not "product".
-- Make todo lists for next day.
+- Make to-do lists for next day.
-- Excerise really helps when you get stuck on some hard problem.
+- Exercise really helps when you get stuck on some hard problem.
 Shifting you focus can set you subconscious and diffuse mode of thinking work for you in the background.
 - Skim through an article or paper to get a sense of of the context